Marina Kremik, Primosten

 Monohulls are generally more affordable in terms of purchase price and maintenance.
 They fit more readily into standard marina berths, making docking simpler and cheaper.
 Their single-engine design also means fewer mechanical components to service.

-The best choice between a catamaran and a monohull depends on your specific needs and preferences.
-It's about ensuring that your unique sailing style and adventure goals are catered to, making you feel understood and catered to.
 A catamaran is better if you prioritise space, stability, and comfort.
 A monohull might be the way to go if you enjoy traditional sailing, better upwind performance, and lower costs.
-A catamaran offers more comfort for long-term cruising, but for profound offshore passages, many still prefer the security of a monohull.
-Ultimately, both vessels have their place in the sailing world, and the right choice comes down to your sailing style and adventure goals.
-When considering the monohull vs catamaran debate, think about how you prioritise comfort, cost, and performance.
+A catamaran offers more comfort for long-term cruising, but for profound offshore passages, many still prefer the security of a monohull sailing boat.

 Marina Kremik, Primosten